 -- Handpicked content for you

 What do people want from the apps that they use professionally?
-Download the 2018 report on the survey into the state of professional apps: "Users are looking for secure professional apps"
+Download the 2020 report on the survey into the state of professional apps: "Fingertip access to the latest trends in mobile apps"

 What do developers think about professional apps?

 The smart device and its apps must work together.
 A police officer at an incident scene must not be compromised because of compatibility issues.
 Similarly, reliability and security must not be jeopardized.

 Developers of course understand this, yet some professional requirements may still come as a bit of a surprise.
 An app developer participating in an Airbus App Challenge told us: “We were actually doing a demo for the oil industry and were told that the particular device we were using is not certified for use in this industry because it could start a fire - that’s something you don’t take into account when you do consumer stuff.”

 Another App Challenge participant explained that developing apps for critical communication markets “has opened our eyes to see that good software can change the world – by helping public safety officers to save lives and work more efficiently every day”.

 Whether it is the oil industry or public safety, security needs to be taken seriously.
 It has to be the starting point of development when applications are created or further developed based on their consumer market versions.

 If you are interested in developing professional apps in the Airbus apps ecosystem, why not apply to join the SmarTWISP programme?

 When it comes to apps, there are differences even between the needs of different professionals.
 A public safety user sometimes works in a very stressful situation and communication tools must be simple and easy to use correctly.
 In an industry environment, users can be expected to have the time to use more complicated apps.